capactio/capact/cmd/och/README.md

 ## Overview

-Voltron Open Capability Hub (OCH) is a component, which stores the OCF manifests and TypeInstances.
+Open Capability Hub (OCH) is a component, which stores the OCF manifests and exposes API to access and manage them.
 It can work in two modes:
-- local mode - In this mode it stores TypeInstances for a Voltron deployment.
+- Local mode - in this mode it exposes GraphQL API for managing TypeInstances (create, read, delete  operations),
-- public mode - In this mode it works as a public repository, which provides OCF manifests to local OCHs.
+- Public mode - in this mode it exposes read-only GraphQL API for querying all OCF manifests except TypeInstances.

 The OCHs are accessed via a GraphQL API.